 Some allergists offer sublingual immunotherapy (SLIT), which uses liquid drops of cat extract placed under the tongue.
-But this treatment is not approved by the U.S. FDA, so allergists offering it are doing so “off-label.”
+But the U.S. FDA has not approved this treatment, so allergists offering it are doing so “off-label.”
 Nelson says that without clinical trials to confirm dosage and efficacy, there is no way for patients to know if the formulation has the right amount of cat protein to develop tolerance.

 Speeding Up Immunotherapy

 A second monoclonal antibody approach, which uses the biologic medication tezepelumab, looks more promising.

 In the CATNIP trial, researchers found that combining cat allergy shots with the biologic medication tezepelumab desensitizes those with cat allergies more quickly – and that the results may last even after the medication is stopped.

 Tezepelumab blocks a chemical messenger called thymic stromal lymphopoietin (TSLP).
 TSLP is found in the cells that line the nose, airways and elsewhere, and is involved with kick-starting and driving the allergic inflammatory response.